snltd/gurp/doc/doers.md

 in files (`:from`).
 Ordering comes from a mandatory `:priority` value, and the lower the value, the higher in the list they go.
 When all rules have been assembled, the resulting table is compared against the current NAT rules and, if different, applied in their stead.
+The NAT table is also written to `/etc/ipf/ipnat.conf`, so it will persist across a reboot.

+The `ipfilter` service is automatically started when rules are applied.

 We do not support NGZ NAT rule management from the global zone.